Exchange Database Forensics Evidence Collection

 Exchange Server Forensic Analysis – Investigate Storage Archives

 Microsoft Exchange is an email server, which uses a database and the Extensible Store Engine (ESE) to store data.
 The files that are useful in forensics investigation are .edb, .stm, .log, .chk, and .temp.
-Up to Exchange 2003, the email database gets stored in two types of files:
+Up to Exchange 2003, it uses to store the email database in two types of files:

 STM: It contains MIME formatted data which includes email attachments, images, audio, document files, etc. This includes messages sent from the SMTP client.